 Turn left onto the road, taking care as there is no pavement.
 On the other side of the narrow bridge, cross over and fork right up a lane signposted to the church of St Michael and All Angels.
 In 75m you come to a junction of lanes, with the church up a small hill on your left.

-To go to the pub, turn sharp left at the junction of lanes, almost doubling back.
+To head for the pub, turn sharp left at the junction of lanes, almost doubling back.
 The path curves round to the right past a few cottages and then goes down between trees to return to the B2110.
 Continue along the pavement, crossing the road carefully where it continues on the other side.
 The path nips behind a hedge and goes past the village hall; where it emerges the Dorset Arms is ahead of you on the other side of the road.

 If you are doing the Short Walk, go to §8.